EHR Implementation In 2023 – The Definitive Guide

 - Calculate your organization’s ROI to determine profitability

-- Asses patient satisfaction rate through a survey to check the quality of care
+- Assess patient satisfaction rate through a survey to check the (new) quality of care

-- Keep a record of patient throughput to find out the efficiency
+- Keep a record of patient throughput to determine check-ins/resolutions efficiency

 - Find out the physician satisfaction rate to evaluate user training

-- Determine the data error rates to asses quality
+- Determine data error rates to assess quality